Urge — Growth Round

 The Brand Thesis

 We started with lollipops because that's what I saw at the show.
 But this isn't a lollipop company.
 The plan is one new candy format per year — build the brand so strong that every launch is an event.
-Liquid Death did it with water.
-Poppi did it with soda.
-Both started with one product nobody thought could be reinvented.
-The candy aisle is way more broken than either of those categories were.
+Be like Redbull: own every culturally relevant space and build a community around the brand.
+Be like Liquid Death: give the non-drinker something they actually want to hold.
+Be like Poppi and Olipop: prove that a dismissed category can be completely reinvented from the inside.
+The candy aisle is more broken than any of those categories were.
 We have more room to run.

 The Market — Why This Is the Right Moment